Skip to main content

 Which metal do you want to paint?

-Pro tip:Anodised means that the metal is coated with a protective layer that makes it much more robust.
-It's best to take a coin and scratch the surface.
-If there are scratches - no problem, you can paint it.
-However, if there are no scratches, the aluminium is anodised and therefore unfortunately cannot be painted.
-Unfortunately, varnish does not adhere to the protective layer.
+pro tip: Anodised means the metal is coated with a protective layer that makes it much more robust.
+Try scratching the surface with a coin.
+If it scratches – no problem, you can paint it.
+But if no scratches form, the aluminium is anodised and unfortunately cannot be painted.
+Sadly, no paint will adhere to this protective layer.

-What effect do you want to achieve?
+What look do you want to achieve?

 Where do you want to paint?